 2. Standing in front of the car, put your fingers under the front edge of the hood to the right of center.
-Slide your hand to the right until you feel the hood latch handle.
-Push this handle to the right until it releases the hood.
+Slide your hand to the left until you feel the hood latch handle.
+Push this handle to the left until it releases the hood.
 Lift the hood.

-3. Pull the support rod out of its clip and insert the end into the hole on the driver's side of the hood.
+3. Pull the support rod out of its clip and insert the end into the hole on the left side of the hood.